ritarafaeli/dwa15-archive-fall-2015-notes/03_Laravel/99_Extras/10_Foobooks_Lecture_13.md

 }
 ```

-Then, `edit.blade.php` can use this data to create an authors dropdown:
+Then, `books/edit.blade.php` can also use this data to create an authors dropdown:

 ```html
 <div class='form-group'>